 TABLE 1: SAF/AQ NON-SPACE SYSTEMS AND PROGRAMS:

 SAF/AQ is authorized to execute HoA, SAE, and SPE responsibilities for non-space systems and programs, including product support, unless otherwise noted in regulations or policy.
-For non-space systems and programs, including product support SAF/AQC (Deputy Assistant Secretary (Contracting) or the Associate Deputy Assistant Secretary (Contracting)) is designated HCA.
+For non-space systems and programs, including product support, SAF/AQC (Deputy Assistant Secretary (Contracting) or the Associate Deputy Assistant Secretary (Contracting)) is designated HCA.
 Documents requiring HCA approval by SAF/AQC shall be submitted through the SCO to the SAF/AQC Workflow.
 Approvals from SAF/AQ, SecAF, or DPC require coordination from SAF/AQC.

 Packages submitted to SAF/AQ shall include an electronic Staff Summary Sheet (eSSS) in the body of the email or as an attachment (Word document only).
 Include any applicable documentation and list each attachment under “Tabs” on the eSSS using the exact electronic file name (e.g., ACE Acquisition Strategy) of the corresponding attachment.
 Changes recommended during the staffing process must be adjudicated by the contracting officer.
 Submit questions or concerns regarding processing packages that require SAF/AQ approval to SAF/AQC Workflow.